+Push Health is an invitation-only telehealth service.
 Licensed doctors and nurse practitioners invite current patients to join the portal.
 After a patient is registered, doctors and patients can use the app to message, pay for services, and request prescriptions and labs.
 Doctors can also send patients reminders and invoices and even recommend tests and services.
 All prescriptions are routed to a pharmacy right through the app, and all labs are ordered from Quest Diagnostics.
 All prices for labs are guaranteed at the time of purchase.

 The platform simply creates a seamless experience between doctors and patients.
 It’s accessible via an app in the Apple iPhone or Android Google Play stores.
 Patients can also log on to any device with internet access.